DOCX

 fontTableElement | undefinedFont table

-partRefsDocxPartRefsReferences to headers, footers, notes
+partRefsDocxPartRefsReferences to headers, footers, notes, hyperlinks

 Accessing Parts